danielanapoli/NoVizThermal/README.md

 Right now, we're exploring ways to improve thermal feedback and other potential non-visual feedback implementations.
 If you would like full details about the project, feel free to email: daniela.napoli[@]carleton[dot]ca

-This prototype was inspired by Wilson et al.'s exploration of thermal feedback, Liz Coelho's controllable heater project, and Reginald Watson's Open Sound Control (OSC) web app example.
-Links are included below:
+This prototype was inspired by...

 - [Wilson et al.'s exploration of thermal feedback](https://dl.acm.org/doi/pdf/10.1145/3027063.3053127)
 - [Liz Coelho's controllable heater project](https://astronomersanonymous.wordpress.com/2016/04/02/controlling-heating-pads-with-arduino-uno/)